We’re constantly interacting with people and sometimes, it can be difficult to start a conversation with someone, if we don’t know them well.

 I prefer having conversations that cause me to think about who I am, what I am doing, how I can do things better and how I can improve as a person, which can inspire me to serve and contribute more.

 5 Topics to Use to Start a Meaningful Conversation

-Imagine you’re meeting someone for the first time and you’ve introduced yourself to the person, and within a minute or so, you realise you don’t have anything in common with this person.
+Imagine you’re meeting someone for the first time and you’ve introduced yourself to the person, and within a minute or so, you realise you have nothing in common with this person.

-Here are some questions you can ask to get to know more about the other person, which in turn, can lead to a better conversation.
+Here are questions you can ask to get to know more about the other person, which can lead to a better conversation.

 - What is something interesting you experienced in the past week?
-This will give you an indication of how they see and experience their world.
+This will give you an idea of how they see and experience their world.

 - What is something you think you do really well?
 From their response, there are many follow up questions you can ask such, “Why do you think you do that really well?” or “How did you get so good at that?” or “How has being really good at that helped you in life?”

 - Who is someone that has been in the media recently, that has caught your attention?
 Why?
-This will reveal what they give their attention to on a regular basis.
-A follow up question could be, “What do you like or dislike about that person?”
+This will reveal what they give their attention to regularly.
+A follow-up question could be, “What do you like or dislike about that person?”

 Question: What are some other topics or questions we can ask someone when we have nothing in common?